Ichhapasar: Gram panchayat

 Villages in Haripur gram panchayat are: Anantarampur, Bade Sola, Baghati, Ban Panchbere, Chak Bangla, Chota Choughara, Dudhkomra, Haripur, Ichhapasar, Jagmohanpur, Mamudpur and Radhaballabhpur.

 Demographics

-As per 2011 Census of India, Ichhapasar had a total population of 1,442 of which 722 (50%) were males and 720 (50%) were females.
+As per 2011 Census of India, Ichhapasar had a population of 1,442 of which 722 (50%) were males and 720 (50%) were females.
 Population below 6 years was 141.
-The total number of literates in Ichhapasar was 1,059 (81.40% of the population over 6 years).
+The number of literates in Ichhapasar was 1,059 (81.40% of the population over 6 years).

 Healthcare

 Akuni Ichhapasar Rural Hospital at Aniya functions with 30 beds.

 Transport

 Bargachia railway station and Baruipara railway station are the nearest railway stations.